-Dr. Lorie Fridell is an Associate Professor and Graduate Director in the Department of Criminology.
+Dr. Lorie Fridell is an Associate Professor in the Department of Criminology.
 Prior to joining USF in August of 2005, she served for six years as the Director of Research at the Police Executive Research Forum (PERF) in Washington, D.C.

 Dr. Fridell has over 20 years of experience conducting research on law enforcement.
 Her primary research areas are police use of force and violence against police.
 She has authored, co-authored or edited books entitled: Police Use of Force: Official Reports, Citizen Complaints and Legal Consequences; Police Vehicles and Firearms: Instruments of Deadly Force; Chief Concerns: Exploring the Challenges of Police Use of Force; Community Policing: Past, Present and Future.
 Recent articles and chapters on these and other research topics include "Use-of-Force Policy, Policy Enforcement and Training," "The Impact of Agency Context, Policies and Practices on Violence against Police," "Deadly Force Policy and Practice: The Forces of Change," and "Attracting Females and Racial/Ethnic Minorities to Law Enforcement."